 What is a product vision statement?

-A product vision statement is a clear, concise description of a company’s long-term aspirational goal for its product.
 The statement should serve as a guide and reminder to all stakeholders involved in a product’s development (the product team, development, the executive staff, marketing, etc.) about the shared objective they’re trying to achieve with this product.

 Your vision statement should also answer the question of why you are creating a product and what your company hopes to accomplish with it in the future.
 As an example, Google’s vision statement is to “provide access to the world’s information in one click.”